briansunter/graph/site/src/content/logseq/how-to-use-gpt3-to-learn-kubernetes.md

 Some technologies that are similar to Kubernetes are Apache Mesos and Docker Swarm.

-==What are the top five most important things to k about kubernetes?==
+==What are the top five most important things to know about kubernetes?==

 1.Kubernetes is a portable, extensible open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 2. It has a large, rapidly growing ecosystem.